MetaMask/metamask-docs/snaps/features/lifecycle-hooks.md

 ### 2. Run an action on installation

-Implement the [`onInstall`](../reference/entry-points.md#oninstall) entry point to run an action when a user installs your Snap.
+To run an action when a user installs your Snap, expose the [`onInstall`](../reference/entry-points.md#oninstall) entry point and implement the action.
-For example, you can use `onInstall` to perform any initialization that is required.
+For example, you can use `onInstall` to perform any initialization that is required on installation.

 The following example displays an [alert dialog](../reference/snaps-api.md#alert-dialog) on installation: